Our Values

 Experience with version control using Git (preferred)

-Undergraduate research experiences (preferred)
+UG research or other technical experiences (preferred)

 Prerequisite courses